pietheinstrengholt/azure-data-engineering-conference-workshop/labs/6/README.md

 - Import data with PolyBase and COPY using T-SQL
 - Use data loading best practices in Azure Synapse Analytics

+## Lab setup and pre-requisites

+For this lab, use **Environment 3** within your hosted lab environment.

 ## Exercise 1 - Import data with PolyBase and COPY using T-SQL

 There are different options for loading large amounts and varying types of data into Azure Synapse Analytics, such as through T-SQL commands using a Synapse SQL Pool, and with Azure Synapse pipelines.
 In our scenario, Tailwind Traders stores most of their raw data in a data lake and in different formats.
 Among the data loading options available to them, WWI's data engineers are most comfortable using T-SQL.